trang-n/trangnguyen/content/about.md

 menu: "main"
 ---

-My name is Trang Nguyen, or more appropriately, Nguyễn Như Ngọc Trang.
+My name is Trang Nguyen.
 I was born and raised in Vũng Tàu, Việt Nam and came to the U.S. for college by myself when I was 18.
-My pronouns are she/her and they/them.
+My pronouns are she/they.

 Currently, I'm analyzing population data to inform health and education policies at a [global health research institute](http://www.healthdata.org/) based in Seattle, WA.